bhj/KaraokeEternal/docs/content/docs/index.md

 The Rooms panel allows admins to create, edit or remove rooms.

-Karaoke Forever uses "rooms" to organize sessions by time and space (spacetime?)
+Karaoke Eternal uses "rooms" to organize sessions by time and space (spacetime?)
 Users choose an open room when signing in, and each room has its own queue.

 Rooms can have one of the following statuses: